Home

 HortNews-July 2005

 ...
 Cottonwoods are large fast-growing trees and are especially admired for the quick shade and shelter they produce.
-A lone, old cottonwood can also make a bold-looking figure in the ... of Coreopsis or tickseed (genus Coreopsis) are also common sights in summer gardens and landscape plantings, especially the popular cultivar 'Moonbeam'.
+A lone, old cottonwood can also make a bold-looking figure in ... of Coreopsis or tickseed (genus Coreopsis) are also common sights in summer gardens and landscape plantings, especially the popular cultivar 'Moonbeam'.
 Black-eyed Susan (genus Rudbeckia) is another standard daisy beloved ...

 hortparadise.unl.edu